KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 ![Testing the Obsidian URI from a browser](./ObsidianUriTest.png)

-If you do not see a prompt like the one above then the Obsidian URI sheme is no working on your machine.
+If you do not see a prompt like the one above then the Obsidian URI sheme is not working on your machine.
 Linux requires a special setup procedure such as the one
 [here](https://amir.rachum.com/obsidian-uri-linux/) (note that the development team has not tried this out - please let us know how it works via the feedback links below).
 If you are having problems in Windows or MacIntosh, please let us know and we can try to fix the issue.
 Similarly, if you resolve this issue on your own